varaprasadh2/chatserver/readme.md

     - Message
         - id
         - senderId,
+        - files : array<jsonb> contains file metadata if any
         - body : text => markdownText, format and render markdown
-                - handle the text when deleting the message;
+                - handle the text when deleting the message.
-                 body is enough to handle media
         - created_at,
         - updated_at,